 Lose-weight-quick diets have been around for years.
-One of the most popular diets today is the keto diet, but dietitian and diabetes educator Theresa Anderson says the diet brings several health risks with it.
+One of the most popular diets today is the keto diet.

 Concerns About Keto

-But that quick weight loss can carry several dangers, Anderson said.
-She pointed out that while a carb-heavy diet can lead to weight gain, carbs are important for glucose production and daily energy.
-While the diet is new enough that long-term studies aren’t available to verify the diet’s effect, Anderson bases her concerns on the most recent dietary research.
+But that quick weight loss can carry several dangers.
+While a carb-heavy diet can lead to weight gain, carbs are important for glucose production and daily energy.
+The diet is new enough that long-term studies aren’t available to verify the diet’s effect.

 Keto diet supporters say the diet helps decrease blood pressure and increase your good (HDL) cholesterol.
 But according to the American Heart Association, blood pressure improves with weight loss in general, not due to any specific diet.
 And the cholesterol gain is risky for people with genetically high cholesterol.